MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

   - **Policy-based Quality of Service (QoS)**.
 We recommend that you configure a QoS priority policy and a minimum bandwidth policy for network traffic to each node when you use CSV.
 For more information, see [Quality of Service (QoS)](hh831679\(v=ws.11\).md).

   - **Storage network**.
 For storage network recommendations, review the guidelines that are provided by your storage vendor.
-For additional considerations about storage for CSV, see [Storage and disk configuration requirements](), later in this topic.
+For additional considerations about storage for CSV, see [Storage and disk configuration requirements]() later in this topic.

-For an overview of the hardware, network, and storage requirements for failover clusters, see [Failover Clustering Hardware Requirements and Storage Options](jj612869\(v=ws.11\).md).
+For an overview of the hardware, network, and storage requirements for failover clusters, see [Failover Clustering Hardware Requirements and Storage Options](clustering-requirements.md).

 ####  About I/O synchronization and I/O redirection in CSV communication

 **I/O synchronization** CSV enable multiple nodes to have simultaneous read-write access to the same shared storage.
 When a node performs disk input/output (I/O) on a CSV volume, the node communicates directly with the storage, for example, through a storage area network (SAN).
 However, at any time, a single node (called the coordinator node) “owns” the physical disk resource that is associated with the LUN.
 The coordinator node for a CSV volume is displayed in Failover Cluster Manager as **Owner Node** under **Disks**.
-It also appears in the output of the [Get-ClusterSharedVolume](http://technet.microsoft.com/library/hh847282)Windows PowerShell cmdlet.
+It also appears in the output of the [Get-ClusterSharedVolume](https://docs.microsoft.com/en-us/powershell/module/failoverclusters/get-clustersharedvolume?view=win10-ps) Windows PowerShell cmdlet.

 > [!NOTE]